Finance

 It can seem overwhelming at times because of the rapid pace of change and the proliferation of new tools and technologies, but the fundamentals of marketing, including the need to create an emotional connection with the customer, remain the same.

-What’s the biggest mistake people make when it comes to content marketing?
+What’s the biggest mistake people make when it comes to content marketing for financial services?

 Not milking an asset for all it’s worth.
 Lots of companies develop original content by investing in a proprietary study or partnering with a think tank, launch it via a press release and maybe a client mailing, and then move on to the next thing.
 In doing so, they’re not reaping the full benefit.